Investors Buy American Express (AXP) on Weakness

-Investors purchased shares of American Express (NYSE:AXP) on weakness during trading on Tuesday. $89.43 million flowed into the stock on the tick-up and $56.52 million flowed out of the stock on the tick-down, for a money net flow of $32.91 million into the stock.
-Of all equities tracked, American Express had the 17th highest net in-flow for the day.
-American Express traded down ($0.70) for the day and closed at $111.00
+Traders bought shares of American Express (NYSE:AXP) on weakness during trading hours on Monday. $144.79 million flowed into the stock on the tick-up and $82.68 million flowed out of the stock on the tick-down, for a money net flow of $62.11 million into the stock.
+Of all companies tracked, American Express had the 10th highest net in-flow for the day.
+American Express traded down ($0.26) for the day and closed at $110.70

-A number of research analysts have commented on AXP shares.
-Bank of America set a $108.00 price target on shares of American Express and gave the company a “hold” rating in a research report on Friday, January 18th.
-Atlantic Securities upgraded shares of American Express from a “neutral” rating to an “overweight” rating and set a $100.80 target price on the stock in a report on Tuesday, January 29th.
-DZ Bank cut shares of American Express from a “buy” rating to a “hold” rating in a report on Thursday, March 21st.
-Morgan Stanley cut their price target on shares of American Express from $113.00 to $111.00 and set an “equal weight” rating on the stock in a report on Tuesday, January 8th.
-Finally, Zacks Investment Research cut shares of American Express from a “hold” rating to a “sell” rating in a report on Wednesday, January 16th.
-Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and nine have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus target price of $111.69.
+Several analysts have issued reports on AXP shares.
+Bank of America set a $108.00 price objective on American Express and gave the company a “hold” rating in a research note on Friday, January 18th.
+Credit Suisse Group reissued a “hold” rating and set a $93.00 target price on shares of American Express in a report on Friday, January 18th.
+Zacks Investment Research cut American Express from a “hold” rating to a “sell” rating in a research note on Wednesday, January 16th.
+Morgan Stanley dropped their price target on American Express from $113.00 to $111.00 and set an “equal weight” rating on the stock in a research note on Tuesday, January 8th.
+Finally, DZ Bank downgraded American Express from a “buy” rating to a “hold” rating in a report on Thursday, March 21st.
+Two investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and eight have given a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and a consensus target price of $111.80.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 10th.
-Shareholders of record on Friday, April 5th will be given a dividend of $0.39 per share.
-This represents a $1.56 annualized dividend and a yield of 1.41%.
-The ex-dividend date is Thursday, April 4th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 10th.
+Shareholders of record on Friday, April 5th will be issued a $0.39 dividend.
+This represents a $1.56 dividend on an annualized basis and a yield of 1.41%.
+The ex-dividend date of this dividend is Thursday, April 4th.
 American Express’s dividend payout ratio is currently 21.28%.

-In other American Express news, Chairman Stephen J. Squeri sold 12,500 shares of the firm’s stock in a transaction on Friday, February 1st.
-The stock was sold at an average price of $103.02, for a total transaction of $1,287,750.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Richard Petrino sold 2,444 shares of the firm’s stock in a transaction on Thursday, February 14th.
-The shares were sold at an average price of $107.11, for a total value of $261,776.84.
-Following the transaction, the executive vice president now directly owns 7,591 shares of the company’s stock, valued at approximately $813,072.01.
+In other news, Chairman Stephen J. Squeri sold 12,500 shares of the firm’s stock in a transaction that occurred on Friday, February 1st.
+The shares were sold at an average price of $103.02, for a total transaction of $1,287,750.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, EVP Richard Petrino sold 2,444 shares of American Express stock in a transaction that occurred on Thursday, February 14th.
+The shares were sold at an average price of $107.11, for a total transaction of $261,776.84.
+Following the completion of the sale, the executive vice president now owns 7,591 shares of the company’s stock, valued at $813,072.01.
 The disclosure for this sale can be found here.
-Company insiders own 0.21% of the company’s stock.
+Insiders own 0.21% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-First Hawaiian Bank raised its position in shares of American Express by 19.4% in the 1st quarter.
-First Hawaiian Bank now owns 24,476 shares of the payment services company’s stock worth $2,675,000 after purchasing an additional 3,970 shares during the last quarter.
-Private Trust Co.
-NA increased its holdings in American Express by 4.8% in the 1st quarter.
-Private Trust Co.
-NA now owns 6,928 shares of the payment services company’s stock worth $757,000 after buying an additional 316 shares in the last quarter.
-Bath Savings Trust Co bought a new stake in American Express in the 1st quarter worth about $216,000.
-Liberty Wealth Management LLC bought a new stake in American Express in the 4th quarter worth about $191,000.
-Finally, Machina Capital S.A.S. bought a new stake in American Express in the 4th quarter worth about $93,000.
-84.87% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the stock.
+CI Investments Inc. grew its stake in American Express by 5.2% during the third quarter.
+CI Investments Inc. now owns 424,337 shares of the payment services company’s stock worth $45,188,000 after buying an additional 20,952 shares in the last quarter.
+Martingale Asset Management L P boosted its position in shares of American Express by 1.7% during the 3rd quarter.
+Martingale Asset Management L P now owns 528,894 shares of the payment services company’s stock worth $56,323,000 after acquiring an additional 8,588 shares in the last quarter.
+GSA Capital Partners LLP boosted its position in shares of American Express by 167.8% during the 3rd quarter.
+GSA Capital Partners LLP now owns 9,024 shares of the payment services company’s stock worth $961,000 after acquiring an additional 5,654 shares in the last quarter.
+Ancora Advisors LLC acquired a new stake in shares of American Express during the 3rd quarter worth approximately $106,000.
+Finally, Highbridge Capital Management LLC increased its stake in American Express by 968.7% in the third quarter.
+Highbridge Capital Management LLC now owns 11,293 shares of the payment services company’s stock valued at $1,203,000 after acquiring an additional 12,593 shares during the last quarter.
+84.86% of the stock is currently owned by institutional investors and hedge funds.

-TRADEMARK VIOLATION NOTICE: “Investors Buy American Express (AXP) on Weakness” was first reported by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are reading this report on another website, it was copied illegally and reposted in violation of US & international trademark & copyright laws.
-The correct version of this report can be read at https://www.chaffeybreeze.com/2019/04/02/investors-buy-american-express-axp-on-weakness.html.
+ILLEGAL ACTIVITY NOTICE: “Investors Buy American Express (AXP) on Weakness” was first posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are reading this piece of content on another publication, it was illegally stolen and reposted in violation of US and international copyright and trademark legislation.
+The original version of this piece of content can be viewed at https://www.chaffeybreeze.com/2019/04/08/investors-buy-american-express-axp-on-weakness-2.html.

 American Express Company Profile (NYSE:AXP)